gbowne1/codestream/CONTRIBUTING.md

 This project was bootstrapped with these libraries, modules, packages

-All core components are built with JSX.
+All core components, modules, etc. are built with JavaScript.

 ## Branches